Eagles Landing Community Policies

 An emergency is defined as: a situation or problem which needs immediate attention (flooding or fire) to prevent damage or injury to the Resident or to the property.
 If an emergency arises after hours, please follow the procedures listed below:

-(1) Call the office and leave a message;
+(1) Call the office and leave a message.

 (2) call the emergency cell #940-390-6878.
 A maintenance team member will return your call shortly.

-(3) Follow up by submitting a written maintenance request or describing the problem to the office or visit our web site AdamiRealty.com, click on Maintenance Request (far left) and the information to us.
+(3) Follow up by submitting a written maintenance request or describing the problem to the office or visit our web site AdamiRealty.com, click on Maintenance Request (far left) and send the information to us.

 If you experience a flood inside your home – TURN OFF THE SHUT OFF VALVES!

-6. Lease Term
+1. Lease Term

 Your lease ends on the day designated in paragraph 2 of the TAA Lease Contract.
-The lease automatically renews on a month to month basis unless written notice of termination is given by either party at least 90 days prior to the end of the lease term.
+The lease automatically renews on a month-to-month basis unless written notice of termination is given by either party at least 90 days prior to the end of the lease term.

-7. Moving-In
+1. Moving-In

-8. Keys & Locks
+1. Keys & Locks

-9. Lockouts
+1. Lockouts

-10. Multiple Residents/Roommates
+1. Multiple Residents/Roommates

 All residents are equally liable for performance of the lease contract.
 We recommend that you choose your roommate carefully.
 Ask questions regarding their personal habits, social activities, and their ability to uphold financial obligations.
 Find out each person’s particular needs and confirm how you will handle specific situations that are common when sharing a home with someone.
 Management will not become involved in disputes or conflicts between roommates.
 Problems that arise between roommates will not constitute a valid reason for any or all residents to be released from their liability under the lease.

-12. Add or Change of Roommates
+1. Add or Change of Roommates

-13. Ninety (90) days Written Notice
+1. Ninety (90) days Written Notice

-A 90 day written notice, effective on the 1st day of the month, must be given to the office prior to the resident vacating the leased premises.
+A 90-day written notice, effective on the 1st day of the month, must be given to the office prior to the resident vacating the leased premises.
 A current Resident’s Notice of Intent to Vacate form must be used and is available at the office.
 VERBAL NOTICE IS NOT SUFFICIENT.

-14. Moving Out
+1. Moving Out

-15. Return of Deposit
+1. Return of Deposit

-No later than 30 days after the leased premises is surrendered back to the office, an itemized accounting of any deductions for damages, repairs, or cleaning will be sent to the resident by regular mail.
+No later than 30 days after the leased premises are surrendered back to the office, an itemized accounting of any deductions for damages, repairs, or cleaning will be sent to the resident by regular mail.
 It is required that either a permanent address or a forwarding address be supplied at the time of move out, if a forwarding address is not supplied, the accounting and any balance being refunded, will be sent to the last known address.

-16. Trash
+1. Trash

 Please help us keep the premises clean by disposing of trash in a respectful manner.
 It is recommended that garbage be disposed of daily in plastic bags to eliminate any insect problems.

-17. Parking
+1. Parking

-Vehicles which are illegally parked, are not operational, or have expired tags or inspection stickers will be towed at owner’s expense.
+Vehicles which are illegally parked, are not operational, or have expired tags or inspection stickers will be towed at the owner’s expense.

 NO REPAIRS ON VEHICLES ARE TO BE MADE IN PARKING LOT-DO NOT WASH VEHICLE IN PARKING LOT.

-EAGLE’S LANDINGAll parking is head-in and vehicles must be parked within the lines.
+EAGLE’S LANDING – All parking is head-in, and vehicles must be parked within the lines.
 Fire Lanes and no parking areas must be observed.
-Trucks, trailers, RV’s and boats are not allowed on the premises.
+Trucks, trailers, RV’s, and boats are not allowed on the premises.

 EAGLE’S LANDING – The Denton Eagle’s Landing Homeowners Association mandates the parking lot procedure which is subject to change.
-The parking lot is monitored 24 hours per day, 7 days a week by A-1 Towing (368-1199).
+The parking lot is monitored 24 hours per day7 days a week by A-1 Towing (368-1199).
 Parking is for Residents ONLY-Permit Required-Adami & Associates, Inc. cannot guarantee that a parking space will be available to you at Eagle’s Landing.

 Here are some helpful hints on landing a space: